Output Hypothesis Language Learning: How Production Accelerates Fluency

 The hypothesis-testing function

-This testing process helps learners refine their linguistic knowledge over time.
-You might think a certain grammatical structure works one way, try it out in conversation, and discover from the response (or confusion) that you need to adjust your understanding.
-This kind of active experimentation moves language learning forward faster than passive exposure.
+This testing process helps language learners refine their linguistic knowledge over time.
+You might think a certain grammatical structure works one way, try it out in conversation, and notice gaps between your understanding and how native speakers use it.
+This kind of active experimentation moves second language learning forward faster than passive exposure.

 The cool thing about hypothesis-testing is that it happens even without explicit correction.
 If you say something and the other person responds appropriately, you've confirmed that your hypothesis was correct.
 If they look confused or repeat back what you said in a different form, you've learned something needs adjustment.